SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 **Data validation must be in the order of the input data.**

-- If an invalid flour type or an invalid baking technique is given, throw an exception with the message "**Invalid type of dough**"
+- If an invalid flour type or an invalid baking technique is given, throw an exception message: "**Invalid type of dough**"

-- If dough weight is outside of the range (1..200), throw an exception with the message "**Dough weight should be in the range (1..200)**"
+- If dough weight is outside of the range (1..200), throw an exception: "**Dough weight should be in the range (1..200)**"

-- If topping is not one of the provided types, throw an exception with the message "**Cannot place**  \{**name of invalid argument**\} **on top of your pizza**"
+- If the topping is not one of the provided types, throw an exception with the message "**Cannot place**  \{**name of invalid argument**\} **on top of your pizza**"

 - If topping weight is outside of the range (1..50), throw an exception with the message "\{**Topping type name**\} **weight should be in the range (1..50)**"

-- If the name of the pizza is empty, only whitespace or longer than 15 symbols, throw an exception with the message "**Pizza name should be between 1 and 15 symbols.**"
+- If the name of the pizza is empty, only whitespace, or longer than 15 symbols, throw an exception with the message: "**Pizza name should be between 1 and 15 symbols.**"

-- If the number of toppings is outside of the range (0..10), throw an exception with the message "**Number of toppings should be in range (0..10)**"
+- If the number of toppings is out of range (0..10), throw an exception: "**Number of toppings should be in range (0..10)**"

 ## Input